-Marist is a comprehensive liberal arts institution with its main campus in New York’s Hudson River Valley, in the metro New York City region, and a branch campus in the historic city of Florence, Italy, which offers seven bachelor’s degree programs, one master’s degree in Museum Studies, and the unique Freshman Florence Experience (FFE).
+Marist is a comprehensive liberal arts institution with its main campus in New York’s Hudson River Valley, in the metro New York City region; a location in Midtown Manhattan; and a campus in the historic city of Florence, Italy, which offers seven bachelor’s degree programs, one master’s degree in Museum Studies, and the unique Freshman Florence Experience (FFE).

 TYPE OF SCHOOL: Founded in 1929, Marist is an independent, coeducational, residential liberal arts institution.

-NUMBER OF FACULTY: There are approximately 212 full-time faculty members.
-Marist undergraduate students benefit from a 15:1 student-faculty ratio.
+NUMBER OF FACULTY: There are approximately 238 full-time faculty members.
+Undergraduate students benefit from a 16:1 student-faculty ratio.

 • School of Communication and the Arts

 GEOGRAPHIC DIVERSITY: Marist students come from all corners of the United States and the world.
 Students represent nearly every state and more than 64 countries.

 FINANCIAL AID: 85% of students receive financial aid from the College.

 TEST SCORE REQUIREMENTS: Marist has established a test-optional policy for admission.
 Applicants are not required to submit SAT or ACT scores to receive consideration for admission.
 Non-native English speakers are required to submit either the TOEFL or IELTS exam results.